tdozat/Parser-v3/README.md

 ## Dependencies
 It runs on Python3 and needs TensorFlow version 1.4 (which uses CUDA 8) or TensorFlow version 1.5--current (which use CUDA 9), although the later TF versions will throw some warnings about deprecated function arguments.

 Currently it's in TensorFlow, but my collaborators for the CoNLL18 shared task wrote all their code in PyTorch.
-When deciding how we were going to consolidate our codebases I was outvoted 2-to-1, so if you want a PyTorch version, one is hopefully on the way!
+When deciding how we were going to consolidate our codebases I was outvoted 2-to-1, so if you want a PyTorch version, one is hopefully on the way! (update: the PyTorch version, `stanfordnlp`, can be found [here](https://github.com/stanfordnlp/stanfordnlp/))

 ## How to use
 ### Training